MicrosoftDocs/Console-Docs/README.md

 }

 ```
-The valid for `ms.prod` and `ms.technology` are standard for Win32 API's & desktop technology, as defined in the Excel workbook above.
+The values for `ms.prod` and `ms.technology` are standard for Win32 API's & desktop technology, as defined in the Excel workbook above.
 Custom values can be registered if required.